-- Over 250 km of cores, samples and cuttings from over 15 000 onshore boreholes, including collections from ‘landward’ hydrocarbon wells held on behalf of the Department for Business, Energy & Industrial Strategy/Oil and Gas Authority and deposited with the NGR under PON9b
+- Over 250 km of cores, samples and cuttings from over 15 000 onshore boreholes, including collections from ‘landward’ hydrocarbon wells held on behalf of the Department for Business, Energy & Industrial Strategy (BEIS) and the Oil and Gas Authority (OGA), deposited with the NGR under PON9b.

-- Offshore sea-bed sediment and core samples from the UK continental shelf and elsewhere, including vibrocore samples, grab samples and gravity cores.
+- Offshore seabed sediment and core samples from the UKCS and elsewhere, including vibrocore samples, grab samples and gravity cores.

 - Maritime and Coastguard Agency (MCA) Civil Hydrography Programme seabed samples.

-- The UK’s foremost biostratigraphical collections of over three million specimens
+- The UK’s foremost biostratigraphical collections of over 3 million specimens.

 - Geochemistry collections comprising a variety of materials, mostly held as processed soil and stream sediment samples, collected primarily for geochemical analysis.

-- Parts of the British Antarctic Survey’s rock and fossil collections from Antarctica and the southern Atlantic.
-Held for BAS and accessed through BAS.
+- Parts of the British Antarctic Survey’s (BAS) rock and fossil collections from Antarctica and the southern Atlantic, held for BAS and accessed through BAS.